PICTURE FRAME GLASS IN PERTH

 The glazing should not interfere, but enhance your artwork.

-Gallery 360’s conservation team will assist you in choosing the most appropriate glass or acrylic for your artwork from the following options:
+Our conservation team will assist you in choosing the most appropriate picture frame glass for your artwork, to summarise:

-Regular clear glass used by many framers for their picture framing will protect the artwork from dust and pollution, but will allow UV light and reflection to interfere with the art.
+Regular clear glass used in everyday picture framing will protect the artwork from dust and pollution, but allows UV light and reflection to interfere with the art.

-Choosing an anti-reflective conservation glass will allow approximately 97% light transmission into the artwork with less than 1% reflection with UV protection.
+Choosing an anti-reflective conservation picture frame glass will allow approximately 97% light transmission into the artwork with less than 1% reflection with UV protection.

 Museum quality glass blocks out 99% of UV light, whilst allowing 97% of light transmission to the art with less than 1% reflection.
 Museum quality glass is the ultimate option when framing with glass.